LLNL/radiuss-shared-ci/docs/sphinx/user_guide/setup_ci.rst

    value.
 If a variable has a value there, it does require one.

 .. warning::
-   We strongly recommend that you set your CI to use a service account.
+   We strongly recommend that you set your CI to use a service user account.
+   This will enable you to add users to associated service user account group so that they can interact with GitLab runners to restart test pipelines, for example.

 Your CI is now set up to include remote files from the GitLab mirror of the radiuss-shared-ci project.

-We now have to complete the interface with the shared CI configuration.
+Lastly, we complete the interface with the shared CI configuration.
 In particular, the ``.gitlab-ci.yml`` file requires some files to be present in your Git repository.
 These are described in the next few sections.